 My legal name is Santa Claus, and I live in North Pole, Alaska.

 For more than two decades, I have been a volunteer advocate for millions of children who have been abused, neglected, exploited, abandoned, homeless, and institutionalized.
 Often, I support organizations and agencies that provide for the health, safety, and welfare of vulnerable children in dire straits.
 And, I contact state and federal legislators to persuade them to draft, sponsor, and pass legislation that improves our children's lives and future.
-I'm a clergyman and monk and a Councilman of the City of North Pole and past President of the North Pole Community Chamber of Commerce in Alaska.
+I'm a clergyman and monk and a former Mayor Pro Tempore and Councilman of the City of North Pole, Member of the Alaska Public Broadcasting Commission, and President of the North Pole Community Chamber of Commerce in Alaska.

 A VERY BRIEF HISTORY OF SANTA CLAUS: